 How Aurora Forecast Works — Methodology & Data Sources

-Learn how AuroraMe predicts northern lights visibility using NOAA data, a 5-factor algorithm, and real-time weather conditions for 1,000+ locations worldwide.
+Learn how AuroraMe scores northern lights visibility using NOAA data, a 5-factor heuristic, and real-time weather conditions for 1,000+ locations worldwide.

 Overview

-AuroraMe calculates aurora visibility probability for any location on Earth by combining five real-time factors: geomagnetic activity (Kp index), cloud cover, moon phase and illumination, hours of darkness, and magnetic latitude.
-Each factor is weighted based on its impact on actual viewing conditions, producing a single status — from "Unlikely" to "High" — that tells you whether it's worth going outside tonight.
+AuroraMe calculates an Aurora Score from 0 to 100 for any location on Earth by combining five real-time factors: geomagnetic activity (Kp index), cloud cover, moon phase and illumination, hours of darkness, and magnetic latitude.
+The score is a heuristic ranking of viewing conditions, not a statistically calibrated percentage chance.
+It produces a status — from "Unlikely" to "High" — that tells you whether it's worth going outside tonight.

 Unlike services that only show the Kp index, AuroraMe accounts for the local conditions that determine whether you can actually see aurora.
 A Kp 7 storm means nothing if your sky is overcast.